Home to Iowa’s Only International Baccalaureate Programmes

 Des Moines Public Schools offers students and families with educational choices not found in much of Iowa.
 The International Baccalaureate (IB) Programme is one such example.

 In 2008, DMPS became the first and only school district in Iowa to offer the world-renowned IB Programme as another approach to learning for students.
-Today, the IB program in Des Moines has grown to include ten schools serving more than 4,500 students.
+Today, the IB program in Des Moines has grown to include nine schools serving nearly 5,500 students.

 The school district is currently home to the following IB World Schools: